Overview

 User Guidelines

-The Core is open to all NCI intramural researchers, although LGCP scientists have priority use of the equipment in the facility.
+The Core is open to all NCI intramural researchers, although LCBG scientists have priority use of the equipment in the facility.
 Researchers from other institutes are also welcome to use the facility.
 Facility staff provides individual training for all new users.
 Unless special arrangements are made, the equipment in the facility may be used Monday to Friday, 10:00 am – 6:00 pm